 Plus special guests

-Now in their twelfth year and signed to ECM records this ground breaking group has toured and recorded internationally creating thought provoking improvised music of great depth and beauty.
+Now in their thirteenth year and signed to ECM records this ground breaking group has toured and recorded internationally creating thought provoking improvised music of great depth and beauty.
 With a dynamic and forward-thinking approach, their music incorporates and juxtapositions elements of sound, space, texture and contrast.

 Go to Food >

 Iain Ballamy – tenor saxophone and compositions

 This stunning quartet features four fine musicians playing original material that still retains strong points of reference to the legacy of Jazz from the second half of the 20th century.
 The material includes a mixture of burning swing, ballads and re-writes of classics such as Blue in Green, Stella, I Got Rhythm and All the Things You Are, all of which feature Ballamys lyrical approach for which he is now well known.